 You will be able to see some improvements from dermal grafting right after treatment.
 The scar will be lifted and will become less visible.
 The appearance of the scar will continue to improve as the treatment area heals and more collagen and tissue grows under the scar to provide support.

-To further enhance the outcome, your California Skin Institute provider may recommend laser skin resurfacing or other exfoliating treatments after the treatment area has healed.* These additional treatments can provide additional improvement in skin texture and create a smoother surface.*
+To further enhance the outcome, your California Skin Institute physician may recommend laser skin resurfacing or other exfoliating treatments after the treatment area has healed.
+These additional treatments can provide additional improvement in skin texture and create a smoother surface.

 Dermal Grafting Side Effects